noy-nac/zork/README.md

 Internally, Zork uses a 2D array for the player to move through the world.
 Moving NORTH takes the player from their current cell to the same cell in the row above, moving SOUTH takes the player to the same cell in the row below, moving EAST takes the player to the next cell to the right, and moving WEST takes the player to the previous cell to the left.

 ## Minimum Requirements
+ - Create 2D lists to represent information about

  - 10 open cells
     - Each cell should have a name, description, and a list of items available for pickup
     - Player types simple directional commands to move cells (go north, go south, go east, go west)

- - 4 internal walls, it's not possible to move through walls
+ - 3 internal walls, it's not possible to move through walls
     - Option 1.
 Create walls between cells.
 For example attempting to move from cell (1,2) to cell (2,2) isn't possible because there's a wall between the two
     - Option 2.
-Create cells that are walls and therefore impossible to move into
+Create cells that are walls and therefore impossible to move into.
+For example the cell (3,3) would be impossible to move to from any adjacent cell because it is a wall

  - Moving off the edge of the world
     - Option 1.
 Treat any attempt to move outside the 2D array as an attempt to move through a wall